-6 Summary and conclusions
+5 Summary and conclusions

 The presence of resellers may aid the monopoly provider of a nondurable good in several ways.
 In a one-period market with full information, scalpers, touts, bucket shops, or other resellers may enable a monopoly that cannot price discriminate to earn nearly the price-discrimination level of profit.
-The lower the scalpers' transaction costs, the closer the monopoly's profit is to the maximum that the monopoly could achieve if it could perfectly price discriminate.
-The scalpers allow the monopoly to effectively bundle the tickets for both types of customers.
+Scalpers allow the monopoly to effectively bundle the tickets for both types of customers.

 In a two-period model with common knowledge, the monopoly's cannot solve its maximization problem because it does not know a portion of its expected demand function.
 This indeterminacy arises with or without scalpers, but the source of the problem differs.
 In the absence of scalpers, there are two possible equilibrium outcomes for prices between the choke and limit prices.
 Here, we cannot determine the monopoly's optimal first-period price.
 With scalpers, the equilibrium conditional on the price is unique if it exists.
 However, the equilibrium does not exist for a range of prices where monopoly profit is not defined.
-Monopoly profit when scalpers can enter is no less - and may be greater - than the maximum equilibrium profit in the absence of scalpers.
-The monopoly sells all the tickets or none of the tickets to scalpers.
-When price discriminating scalpers enter, the welfare of customers with high willingness to pay falls, and social welfare may rise or fall.